nplrkn/alsoran/documentation/design/Connection Management notes.md

 Key example of why a synchronization mechanism is needed is that otherwise two node controller instances might simultaneously try to send NG Setup.

+## Coordinator state

+The coordinator needs to know
+-  what workers, associations, peers and AMF endpoints exist
+-  what the initialization state of each association is.

+In a stateless model, it would have to learn all of this from worker nodes.

 ### Procedure trigger callback

 Consider a design where the worker on startup was informed whether the AMF has been contacted and the NG interface instance is up yet.
 The worker can now autonomously decide whether to send NG Setup or RAN Configuration update.